CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/papers/ts_core/the_geometry_of_meaning.md

 This is why TS is manifold‑structured, even if Path A does not explicitly use manifold terminology.

 Although TS can be described geometrically, Path A does not require explicit manifold computation.
-Path A operates through deterministic category selection, clarifying-field refinement, and identity stabilization.
+Path A operates through deterministic category selection, clarifying‑field refinement, and identity stabilization.
 The geometric language is a conceptual model of how meaning emerges, not a requirement for implementation.

-Path B, which handles multi-topic continuity and long-horizon reasoning, benefits more directly from manifold framing because it stitches multiple identity patches into coherent regions of thought.
+Path B, which handles multi‑topic continuity and long‑horizon reasoning, benefits more directly from manifold framing because it stitches multiple identity patches into coherent regions of thought.

 ---

-## **5. Why TS Is Efficient**
+## 5. Why TS Is Efficient

 TS only processes: